BrentSeidel/Sim-CPU/src/i8080/README.md

 it isn't too useful, but can be used to examine images attached to other drives.
 I may eventually add some stuff to this drive image.

+## Variants
+There are three variants of the simulator available.

+### Basic 8080
+This is the basic 8080 simulator.
+It executes the 8080 instruction set.
+No attempt has been made to make it cycle accurate, so it shouldn't be used to determine timing.
+The other variants are based on this.

+Interrupts have not been implemented yet.
+They may be at some time.
+Also, all I/O devices are accessed through I/O ports - memory mapped I/O has not been implemented.
+It also may be at some point, if needed.

+### 8085
+From the simulator point of view, this is effectively the same as the 8080.
+Two new instructions (RIM and SIM) exist, but don't do much.

+### Z-80
+This is in progress, but not yet complete.
+The current state is that most of the extra instructions have been added to the simulation.
+Many of the undocumented instructions have also been added.
+Note that the unused flag bits do not change to match the real Z-80 hardware (apparently, they represent some bits of an internal register).